robtweed/qewd/up/docs/InteractiveApps.md

 Within this Life-Cycle, there are three points at which you can intercept the process and customise/augment the processing.
 This is done via the three Life-Cycle Event Hooks that you have available:

+- **onWorkerStarted**: triggered whenever a new Worker process is started and before any APIs are allowed to be handled (step 3 above).
+ It gives you access to QEWD's *this* object and can be used for example, to:
+  - specify any QEWD message types that should not be logged to the console;
+  - define environment variables within the Worker process

+  This hook is invoked in a newly-started Worker process.

 - **onLoad**: triggered during step 6 above, when a QEWD Worker process first loads the *application handler module* for the application to which an incoming message belongs.
 This is a fairly specialised event hook, but can be useful for augmenting the context environment for all of an application's *message handler functions*.

 - **beforeHandler**: triggered at step 9 above, within the QEWD Worker process.
 This hoow is applied to *all* of the messages for a specific QEWD application, **before** they are handled by their appropriate *message handler function*.
 A typical use for this hook is to carry out some processing that should apply to all, if not most, of an application's message *types*: for example, ensuring that the user has been authenticated before allowing the *type*-specific *message handler function* to be invoked, and returning an error response if not.